 The lowest channel bandwidth makes UE to conform its filter with narrow band-pass and with a very high slope, which it is difficult to obtain without increasing losses in the bandpass of the filter and keeping this band-pass flat.
 This is why the narrowest filters operating in high frequency are design usually with a not really abrupt ramp-up/ramp-down to avoid adding extra losses.
 Based on this, it would make reasonable to test the Lowest channel bandwidths.

-However, the channel bandwidth with Higher band pass are especially sensible to obtain ramp-down with high slope with filters whose size is small, so it is interesting to test this option as well.
+However, the channel bandwidth with Higher band pass is especially sensible to obtain ramp-down with high slope with filters whose size is small, so it is interesting to test this option as well.

 Observation 10: Test the Lowest and Highest seems to cover the most critical situations.